SCI Extends Rear Admiral Jaswinder Singh's Additional Charge as Director (BC&T)

 Current Position Director (L&PS)

-Rear Admiral Jaswinder Singh brings a wealth of experience to his new role:
+Rear Admiral Singh brings extensive maritime expertise to his expanded role:

 SCI has confirmed that Rear Admiral Singh is not related to any director of the company and is not debarred from holding directorship by any regulatory authority.
-This appointment aligns with SCI's governance practices and regulatory requirements.
+The extension reflects SCI's confidence in his leadership capabilities across multiple operational segments.

 Historical Stock Returns for Shipping Corporation of India